Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 The current version number of your WordPress can quickly be found because it sits next to your source.

-So it is always better to hide because if the hacker knows what version you are using, it's pretty easy to prepare the perfect attack to target and hack your website.
+So it is always better to hide because if the hacker knows your version, it's pretty easy to prepare the perfect attack to target and hack your website.

 WP Hardening by Astra Security is a tool that performs a real-time security audit of your website to find missing security best practices.
 Using ‘Security Fixer,’ you can fix WordPress problems with a single click from your WordPress backend.